-Staff who started their day calm or happy – finished their working day in the same upbeat emotional state.
+Staff who started their day calm or happy finished their working day in the same upbeat emotional state.
 Furthermore, the study found that staff with low moods had low productivity.
 Staff with elevated moods demonstrated high productivity.

-Transform Your Life with These 30 Morning Routines
+Boost Morning Motivation with These 30 Routines

 If you’re prone to starting off your day in a gloomy and stressed state, then you’ll be sure to benefit from the suggestions below.